apioo/fusio/src/Connection/README.md

 # Connection

-All classes inside this folder which implement the `Fusio\Engine\ConnectionInterface` are listed in the connection dropdown.
-In the following a simple example of a custom connection.
+This folder contains custom connection implementations.
+Each class must implement the `Fusio\Engine\ConnectionInterface` interface and can be used inside the `.fusio.yml` deploy configuration.
+In the following an example
+implementation:

     <?php